scottishgovernment/economicactionplan.mygov.scot/pages/people/3-inclusion.md

 * Enabling disabled people to better access support provided by Access to Work, when they embark on work experience, or a work trial.

-* Enabling disabled people to access advice about their employment rights, by implementing the recommendations of a 2019/20 review into the gaps in already existing services.
+* Enabling disabled people to access advice about their employment rights, by scoping the gaps in existing services and identifying potential solutions.
+Completing a review of Supported Employment, including evaluating the effectiveness of Individual Placement and Support provision within Fair Start Scotland.

 * Continuing to support Supported Employment, by implementing the recommendations of the Support Employment review.